AparaviSoftware/aparavi-dtc-sdk/README.md

 ## Quick Start

-The Aparavi SDK now supports a simplified, one-step method for executing pipelines.
+The Aparavi SDK supports a simplified, one-step method for executing pipelines.
 This method performs validation, execution, monitoring, and teardown in a single call:

 ```python
 import os